isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bearded-dragons-eat/index.md

 ####  **c.
 Silkworm**

 Silkworms have soft bodies that make its swallowing easier.
 They contain high protein and calcium level needed for growth and development.
 Bearded dragon (of any age) can be fed using silkworm as basic diet.
-Actually, you can use silkworms as main meal since they contain low
-- fat levels and are highly nutritious.
+Actually, you can use silkworms as main meal since they contain low-fat levels and are highly nutritious.
 Silkworms also contain minerals such as magnesium, iron, sodium as well as vitamin B1, B2 and B3 that help boost immunity.

 ####  **d.
 Mealworm**

 The tasty mealworms are known to be the most favorite of bearded dragons meals.
 They contain high fat level and thus should be used occasionally with other feeds such as fruits and vegetables.
-Mealworms should be fed, mostly, to beardies aged 5
+Mealworms should be fed, mostly, to beardies aged 5-6 years.
-- 6 years.
 Though Mealworms contains proteins and calcium, the quantity is quite low as compared to silkworms and earthworms.

 **e.
 Waxworm** Just like mealworms and silkworms, waxworms are fatty meals that should be fed to your bearded dragon occasionally in order to avoid abnormal weight accumulation, which may make it inactive.
-Supplement 2
-- 12 waxworms with vegetables and fruits per week.
+Supplement 2-12 waxworms with vegetables and fruits per week.
 Waxworms are best diet for fattening young beardies.

 **f.
 Dubia roaches** Dubia roaches are the best insect meal for your bearded dragons as they contain 50% proteins (necessary for growth) and 61% moisture content.